apache/sling-org-apache-sling-feature/readme.md

 server-side systems and cloud and container based architectures.

 As these applications are generally based on many bundles, describing each bundle individually in the application definition becomes unwieldy once the number of bundles reaches a certain level.
 Additionally, OSGi has no mechanism to describe other elements of the application definition, such as configuration or custom artifacts.

+While bundles already provide a good way to define rather small, coherent modules, there is often a need to distribute or provision a set of such bundles together with some configuration.
+Or if you want to build a set of applications (for example microservices) which share certain parts
+(like a foundation) the need for a higher level building block arises.

-The Sling OSGi Feature Model introduces a higher level to describe OSGi applications that encapsulates the details of the various components that the application is built up from.
+The Sling OSGi Feature Model introduces such a higher level building block to describe OSGi applications or parts of it that encapsulates the details of the various components that the feature is built up from.
 It allows the description of an entire OSGi-based application based on reusable components and includes everything related to this application, including bundles, configuration, framework properties, capabilities, requirements and custom artifacts.

 # Features